WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

          `forceFetch` is *not* set, the fetch can be fulfilled from a cache using normal HTTP semantics {{!RFC7234}}.
 If this fetch or parse fails, return "invalid".

+         Parsing notes:
+         1. This does not include the 4-byte header that would appear in a Handshake message.
+         1. Since this fetch is not in response to a CertificateRequest, the certificate_request_context MUST be empty, and a non-empty value MUST cause the parse to fail.
       1. Let `main-certificate` be the first certificate in `certificate-chain`.
       1. If the SHA-256 hash of `main-certificate`'s `cert_data` is not equal to
          `certSha256`, return "invalid".
 Note that this intentionally differs